 Jaho: My least favorite coffee shop in Salem (which is a bummer because it’s the closest one to us.)
 Every time I order a hot coffee here, it’s cold.
 I order it extra hot, and it’s still cold.
 Iced coffee is fine.
 An iced hanoi is really good.
 Sandwiches are decent.
 Jaho is good but really expensive.
 And if you look at their menu board, their drinks are not priced.
 I think they up their prices during tourist season, or maybe just whenever they feel like it.
 You never know how much you’ll be paying.
 It’s a little weird.

 Witches Brew Cafe: I don’t know what’s going on with this place.
-They’re hardly ever open.
-I hear they’re having staffing issues?
+They’re hardly ever open, and when they are open there’s hardly anyone inside.
 I have not been here since we lived in Salem previously.
 I have fond memories here though.
 My Tarot cards found me here over a decade ago.
 (Yes, my cards found me, I didn’t find them.)

 Captain Dusty’s Ice Cream: Their “Witches Brew” ice cream has all sorts of things in it and is one of my favorites.